jara001/autopsy/README.md

 #### ROS 2

-Current implementation is not compatible with ROS2.
-Some parts are usable, however the reconfiguration part is not perfect.
-At least, the definition of the parameters and accessing their value seems working.
-Pull requests are welcome!

-Since it requires `dynamic_reconfigure` messages, you can download them [here](https://github.com/jara001/dynamic_reconfigure).

-If you want to test the reconfiguration, you have to pass the Node instance inside `node` argument:
+To use reconfiguration utility in ROS2, you have to pass the Node instance inside `node` argument:

 ```python
 P.reconfigure(node = node)
 ```

+In the current implementation following features are not supported:
+- enums,
+- linked variables.

+Because of the limitations of ROS2 API it is most likely that they will be never supported.

+As from the ROS2 Parameter API side these features are currently not implemented:
+- IntegerRange,
+- FloatingPointRange,
+- Arrays.

 ### Full example